thefrogsociety/sql-8week-analytics/Case Study #2 - Pizza Runner/README.md

 ## Data Cleaning
 ### Table 2: customer_orders

+**Note**: This step normally involves profiling columns like exclusions and extras (using DISTINCT or GROUP BY) to identify inconsistent representations of missing data such as NULL, 'null', or 'NaN'.
+I skipped this step because the case study documentation already specifies these issues, so additional profiling would not add new information.
+I therefore proceeded directly to cleaning the values.

 | order_id | customer_id | pizza_id | exclusions | extras | order_time |
 |---------|-------------|----------|------------|--------|------------|
 | 1 | 101 | 1 |  |  | 2021-01-01 18:05:02 |